endail/hx711-pico-c/README.md

 // 6.
 Read values
 int32_t arr[hxmcfg.chips_len];

-// 6a. wait (block) until a values are read hx711_multi_get_values(&hxm, arr);
+// 6a. wait (block) until values are ready hx711_multi_get_values(&hxm, arr);

 // then print the value from each chip